eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 ```
  .
- ├── app
+ ├── src
  | └── components
- ├── build
- ├── test
- │   └──test.js
- ├──
  └── package.json
 ```

-The components directory will hold your components.
-The test directory will hold the test files, and the build directory will hold the webpack config file.
+The components directory will hold your components and tests.

 Open the command line and change your current directory to the root of the project.
 (Note: If you don't know how to change your working directory, check out <a rel="noopener" href="http://askubuntu.com/a/520794" target="_blank">this stackoverflow answer</a> for linux/mac and <a rel="noopener" href="http://www.digitalcitizen.life/command-prompt-how-use-basic-commands" target="_blank">this guide</a> for windows).